-It can also be described graphically, which can allow the reader to more intuitively understand what effective lead time is.
+It can also be described graphically, allowing the reader to understand what effective lead time is intuitive.

 Other Users of the Term Effective Lead Time

-Another use of the term is when a company needs to determine if it has the raw materials/components/packaging material to make an order quantity.
-If a company can produce the sales order quantity from the safety stock of all input materials, then the effective lead time is the production lead time.
+Another use of the term is when a company needs to determine if it has the raw materials/components/packaging material to order quantity.
+If a company can produce the sales order quantity from all input materials’ safety stock, then the effective lead time is the production lead time.

 If the order quantity exceeds this, the effective lead time must include the procurement lead time.

 This is covered in more detail in this article.

 How Can One Use the Concept of Effective Lead Time?